Galaxy922/GCFAggMVC/README.md

 The code includes:

-- an example for train the model：
+- an example for train a new model：

 ```bash
 python run.py